nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     \
     Use case resumes from step 1.
 * *a.
 At any time, Student chooses to close Mass Linkers.
       \
       Use case ends.

-**Use case 4: Add an interest to a batchmate**

-**MSS**

-1. Student chooses to add an interest to a batchmate.
-2. Mass Linkers searches through the list of batchmates for the selected batchmate.
-3. Mass Linkers adds the interests to the batchmate.
-   \
-   Use case ends.

-**Extensions**
-* 2a.
-The list of batchmates is empty.
-  * 2a1.
-Mass Linkers warns adding an interest is invalid.
-    \
-    Use case ends.
-* 2b.
-Mass Linkers detects an error in specified batchmate (non valid index).
-  * 2b1.
-Mass Linkers requests for new batchmate details.
-  * Step 2b1 is repeated until a batchmate is found.
-    \
-    Use case resumes from step 2.

-* *a.
-At any time, Student chooses to close Mass Linkers.
-    * a1.
-Mass Linkers updates the storage file.
-      \
-      Use case ends.